tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 <compare>
 <james {% include timecode %}>

-Sex is like broccoli: to know you don't like broccoli, you first kind of have to eat broccoli.
-There's even a chemical in broccoli that you can only taste if you have a very specific active gene.
+<mark yikes>Sex is like broccoli: to know you don't like broccoli, you first kind of have to eat broccoli.</mark> There's even a chemical in broccoli that you can only taste if you have a very specific active gene.
 Those who have it find broccoli to be rancid.[^broccoli] They physiologically cannot enjoy this vegetable.
-For everyone else it's great!
+For everyone else
+it's great!
 It's good.
 It's fine.

 [^broccoli]: Fact checked, true: https://www.bbc.com/news/health-50387126